isomerpages/moe-scgs/_about-scgs/Facilities.md

 Home to our students, our _kim geks_ (‘gold’ and ‘jade’ in Hokkien), we welcome you to this precious space – replete with its refurbished facilities to provide a safe, comfortable and aesthetically pleasing experience!

 For all booking requests, please email the  [Facility Booking Enquiry Form](/files/2025_Facility_Application_Form_Public.pdf) (including Annex A for sports facilities) to [scgss@moe.edu.sg](mailto:scgss@moe.edu.sg).
-We regret that phone enquiries or emails without these forms cannot be entertained
+We regret that phone enquiries or emails without these forms cannot be entertained.

 ### Learning Hub